WatForm/fortress-eval-poremba-symmetry/README.md

 # README

-This is how the fortress evaluation of Poremba and Day's symmetry breaking schemes was completed.
+This is how the evaluation of Poremba and Day's symmetry breaking schemes was completed.

 ## TL;DR
 ```